Key policy features of Multitrip.com travel insurance

 Make sure you check your policy documents so you know exactly what you are covered for under Multitrip.com's travel insurance, and declare anything the company asks.
 If you do not declare any illnesses you have, you may not be able to successfully make a claim on its travel insurance.

 We think it's unfair that people who are battling with cancer are unable to get travel insurance.
-That's why we're working on a new product that caters for those still fighting the illness.
-For more information, join our travel insurance for cancer patients group.
+That's why keeping an eye out for any deals, discounts and developments in the industry that might make travel insurance for people with cancer fairer.
+Join our travel insurance for cancer patients group to keep up to date.

 Customer reviews of Multitrip.com travel insurance